Rani Durgavati: Early life

-Queen regent
+Durgavati gave birth to a son named Bir (or Vir) Narayan in 1545.

+Early struggles as a regent

-King Dalpat Shah died in 1550 CE when his successor Crown Prince Vir Narayan was merely 5 years old.
-His wife, Queen Durgavati rose to take the reins of the Gondwana kingdom as regent during the new king's minority.
+Dalpat Shah died in 1550 CE when his successor Crown Prince Vir Narayan was merely 5 years old.
+His wife, Durgavati rose to take the reins of the Gondwana kingdom as regent during the new king's minority.
 Diwan Adhar Kayastha and Minister Man Thakur helped the Queen in looking after the administration successfully and effectively.
 Queen Durgavati promoted peace, trade, and good will throughout her realm.

 Rani Durgavati moved her capital from Singorgarh fort to Chauragarh fort.
 It was a fort of strategic importance situated on the Satpura hill range.

+Conflict with Malwa Sultanate

 After the death of Sher Shah Suri, Shuja Khan captured Malwa and was succeeded by his son Baz Bahadur in 1556.
 After ascending to the throne, Baz invaded Rani Durgavati's Gondwana but the invasion was repulsed with heavy losses for the former earning the latter a lot of prestige.

-Mughal Invasion of Gondwana
+Mughal Invasion

 In 1562, Akbar vanquished the Malwa ruler Baz Bahadur and conquered Malwa, making it a Mughal dominion.
 Consequently, the state boundary of the Rani touched the Mughal Empire.
 Rani's contemporary was a Mughal general, Khwaja Abdul Majid Asaf Khan who defeated Ramchandra Singh, the raja of Rewa.
 He desired the Queen Durgavati and the wealth of Gondwana.
 He led the Mughal invasion of the Rani's realm after gaining permission from emperor Akbar.

 When the Rani heard about the invasions by Asaf Khan she decided to defend her kingdom with all her might although her Diwan, Beohar Adhar Simha (Adhar Kayastha) warned about the strength of the invading Mughal forces.
 The Rani maintained her motto that it was better to die respectfully than to live a disgraceful life.

 To fight a defensive battle, she went to Narrai, situated between a hilly range on one side and two rivers Gaur and Narmada on the other side.
 It was an unequal battle with trained soldiers and modern weapons like muskets and cannons in multitude on the invading Mughal side and a few untrained soldiers with older weapons on the side of Rani Durgavati.
 Her Faujdar, Arjun Das was killed in the battle.
 The Rani then decided to lead the defense herself.
 As the enemy entered the valley, the soldiers of the Rani attacked them.
-Both sides lost some men but the Rani lost more.
+Both sides lost some men but the Rani's army suffered heavier casualties.